Variables

 When variable transformation fails:

-- Detailed exception messages are logged with the specific variable name and exception cause.
+- Detailed error messages are logged with the specific variable name and error cause

 - You can use